sivsivsree/routerarc/README.md

  A popular website that gets millions of users every day may not be able to handle all of its incoming site traffic with a single origin server.
 Instead, the site can be distributed among a pool of different servers, all handling requests for the same site.
 In this case, a reverse proxy can provide a load balancing solution which will distribute the incoming traffic evenly among the different servers to prevent any single server from becoming overloaded.
 In the event that a server fails completely, other servers can step up to handle the traffic.

+### 4. Static File Serving
+  - Can be directly attached to a port
+  > Note: if you have and angular application and want to port forward the build HTML and assets to a server u can use the proxy serve
 <hr>